 Alpesh joined Atlantic Bridge’s London office in 2011 and moved to the Silicon Valley office in 2013.
 He has over 12 years of experience in large-scale software development as well as corporate finance.
 Alpesh focuses on opportunities in AR, VR, computer vision, autonomous vehicles technologies, robotics / sensor technologies, Security (Identity & MFA), FinTech / blockchain and, in companies applying AI to these sectors.
 Prior to joining Atlantic Bridge, Alpesh was in Private Equity (Lehman Brothers) and Investment banking (Nomura) working on LBO and cross-border M&A transactions.
 Prior to that, Alpesh spent 5 years at IBM as a Software Engineer designing and building large-scale software systems for financial institution.
 Alpesh received BSc with Honours in Computer Science from Bristol University and an MBA from MIT Sloan School of Management, where he was recipient of two Scholarship awards – “The Sainsbury Management Fellowship” awarded by the Royal Academy of Engineering and the “Peter Englander Fellowship”.
 Alpesh is an avid audiophile who enjoys a variety of music genres and loves to watch live sports (cricket, European football, Formula 1, basketball), play poker, cook and travel.

-Andrew joined Atlantic Bridge in 2015 as Investment Director where he focuses on identifying and evaluating new investment opportunities in areas including Enterprise Software, Machine Learning and AR / VR.
-Andrew began his career at PWC Dublin, as an Advisory Associate where he was part of specialist teams delivering restructuring solutions across a range of sectors including Enterprise Software.
-Andrew joined Arma Partners (London) in 2014 within the M&A team and was part of several high-profile technology transactions including the acquisition of Wireless Logic by CVC and the acquisition of Fenergo by Insight Venture Partners.
-Andrew holds a MSc in Banking and Economics from the University of London, PC in Financial Modelling from Cass Business School and a BSc in Business Management from the Dublin Institute of Technology.
+Prior to joining Atlantic Bridge, Andrew was with Arma Partners in London as part of their M&A practice and was involved in several high-profile technology transactions including the acquisition of Wireless Logic by CVC and the acquisition of Fenergo by Insight Venture Partners.
+Andrew started his career as a consultant with PWC and holds a MSc in Economics from the University of London, PC in Financial Modelling from Cass Business School and a BSc in Business Management from the Dublin Institute of Technology